G00398258/machinelearningstats-portfolio/README.md

 - 03-parameters-exercises.ipynb
 <br>

-The question/instructions for each exercise has been copied into the relevant notebook, and all sources referred to or consulted can be found in the __References & Data Sources__ section below.
+The question/instructions for each exercise has been copied into the relevant notebook, and all sources referred to or consulted can be found in the __References & Data Sources__ section below (note that the lecturer's example code provided in the notebooks used in lectures was the main reference point for these exercises.)
 <br>

 ### References & Data Sources